BKSWAIN/JavaPrograms/README.md

-# JavaSamplePrograms
+# JavaProjects
-Java Sample Programs for practice of language features
+Java Projects for practice of language features and java frameworks like spring projects